Updated Summer 2020

 The Roadstar’s widely spaced gears would need working to move along, though you’d want to get that front brake sorted first.
 The saddle probably wouldn’t sustain a day’s riding, but then even with a screen, the Roadstar isn’t intended for that sort of use and there are much more sophisticated bikes with truly terrible seats.

-Motorbikes capacities come with certain expectations and on this test ride it was the 400cc engine I was keen to assess.
+Motorbike capacities come with certain expectations and on this test ride it was the 400cc engine I was keen to assess.
 In terms of more-than-250cc grunt, the Roadstar was a bit disappointing or perhaps just needed more running in.
-You can pick up used Roadsters from £2000.
-In 2019, my same-priced Himalayan ticked more boxes.
+Add it all up and as a low-tech adventure tourer I think the Roadstar is a bit too basic for the money.
+You can pick up used low-mile Roadsters on eBay from around £3000 so the depreciation isn’t that bad, but in 2019, my same-priced Himalayan ticked more boxes.